ZEN (Palermo): The Mafia's building speculation

-During the Italian economic miracle (1950s - 1960s), traditional mafias (the Sicilian Cosa Nostra, the Campanian Camorra, the Calabrian 'Ndrangheta, and other Italian regional mafias), until then characterized by a parasitic relationship with the companies operating in their territory (e.g. through the imposition of protection money), became commercial enterprises themselves through infiltration of public procurement system and the illicit management of contracts.
+During the Italian economic miracle (1950s – 1960s), traditional mafias (the Sicilian Cosa Nostra, the Campanian Camorra, the Calabrian 'Ndrangheta, and other Italian regional mafias), until then characterized by a parasitic relationship with the companies operating in their territory (e.g. through the imposition of protection money), became commercial enterprises themselves through infiltration of public procurement system and the illicit management of contracts.
 This activity led the clans to accumulate an enormous amount of wealth and to intensify their dominion over certain areas.

 Starting from 1948, the Sicilian Mafia chose to support the Christian Democracy party, which won the Palermo municipal elections in 1958 and 1965 thanks above all to corruption and the subjugation of the weakest social classes.
 Politicians and mafiosi Salvo Lima and Vito Ciancimino, respectively mayor and assessor for public works of the elected council, allowed Cosa Nostra and the construction companies linked to it to profit from the need to expand the building surface of the city.

-Mafia speculation on planning permissions between the 50s and the 70s altered the urban landscape for ever, and also damaged the city's environmental and historical heritage; this event took the name of Sack of Palermo.
+Mafia speculation on planning permissions between the 1950s and the 1970s altered the urban landscape forever, and also damaged the city's environmental and historical heritage; this event took the name of Sack of Palermo.
 In this context, tons of concrete were poured into rich countryside areas in order to build new neighborhoods, often destroying or reducing the aristocratic resorts built in the 18th century, other noticeable buildings, and even naturalistic sites.